KamilKawalkiewicz/NotesPHP/README.md

 Its NotesPHP.

 In this project i can learning basic of PHP.
 This application based on CRUD and MVC.
-So you can create, read, update and delete your notes and its cooperates with data base MySQL
+So you can create, read, update and delete your note and its cooperates with data base MySQL

 ## Technologies